Korean DMZ Conflict

 DMZ south boundary fence and guard towers, 14 August 1968

-On 1 April 1968, the Department of Defense on the recommendation of General Bonesteel declared the DMZ-Imjin River area as a hostile fire zone, entitling service members stationed in the area to hostile-fire pay and later for the award of the Combat Infantryman Badge and Combat Medical Badge to all qualified men serving north of the Imjin River.[1]: 76 This change in designation also meant that Korea would now receive priority second only to South Vietnam.
+On 1 April 1968, the Department of Defense on Bonesteel's recommendation declared the DMZ-Imjin River area as a hostile fire zone, entitling service members stationed in the area to hostile-fire pay and later for the award of the Combat Infantryman Badge and Combat Medical Badge to all qualified men serving north of the Imjin River.[1]: 76 This change in designation also meant that Korea would now receive priority second only to South Vietnam.
 In addition to the $100M promised to the ROK by envoy Vance, Congress also allocated $230M to improve U.S. and ROK facilities and combat readiness across the DMZ. $32M worth of material for the construction of the DMZ barrier and communications equipment was airlifted to South Korea, allowing the completion of the improved anti-infiltration barrier along the entire DMZ by 30 July 1968.
 The 6th Aviation Platoon which was en route to South Vietnam was instead deployed to South Korea, with its 12 UH-1D Hueys more than doubled the number of UH-1s available, allowing some to remain on alert with quick reaction forces while others conducted counter-infiltration operations.
 Several thousand additional enlisted men were allocated to Eighth Army alleviating manpower shortages while the Imjin Scouts [ko] programme improved training in counterinfiltration tactics.
 Dog-tracker teams were deployed allowing improved detection of infiltrators, while several hundred M16 rifles were procured allowing patrols to match the firepower of KPA infiltrators.
 These improvements taken together resulted in a dramatic increase in the detection and elimination of KPA infiltrators in 1968.[1]: 77–82

 Ulchin-Samcheok landings